AaronKurian/AaronKurian/README.md

 - 👋 Hi, I’m @AaronKurian
 - 👀 I’m interested in Web Development and AI
 - 🌱 I’m currently learning about Google Cloud
-- 💞️ I’m looking to collaborate on OPenSource Projects
+- 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me -@https://www.linkedin.com/in/aaronkurianabraham/
                      -@aaronkurianabraham@gmail.com
 - 😄 Pronouns: He/Him